ClementPerroud/Gym-Trading-Env/README.md

 ### Actions space : positions

 Github is full of environments that consider actions such as **BUY**, **SELL**.
-In my opinion, it is a real mistake to think a RL-agent as a trader.
+In my opinion, it is a real mistake to consider a reinforcement learning agent in the same way as a trader.
 Traders make trade and to do so, they place orders on the market (eg. Buy X of stock Y).
 But what really matter is the position reached.
-For example, a trader that sell half of his stocks Y, wants to reduce his risk, but also his potential gains.
 Now, imagine we labelled each position by a number :
-- ```1``` : We have bought as much as possible of stock Y (LONG); ideally, we have all of our stock's portfolio converted in the stock Y
+- ```1``` : All of our portfolio is converted into stock Y. *BUY ALL*
-- ```0``` : We have sold as much as possible of stock Y (OUT); ideally, we have all of our stock's portfolio converted in our currency
-Now, we can imagine half position or others :
+- ```0``` : All of our portfolio is converted into our fiat currency. *SELL ALL* Now, we can imagine half position and other variants :
 - ```0.5``` : 50% in stock Y & 50% in currency
 - Even : ```0.1``` : 10% in stock Y & 90% in currency
 ....